 Sub-phase Scope Telecommunications Voice communication is done using private branch exchanges (PBXs) located at (FY14-FY15) Charlestown, Chelsea, Southborough, Carroll Water Treatment Plant, Deer Island, Clinton, and Nut Island.
 Because the PBXs are networked, staff at these facilities can use four-digit dialing to call each other at no cost.
 Charlestown and Chelsea operator consoles are linked to permit Chelsea to be the primary call-intake facility.
-Likewise, Chelsea and Deer Island are uniquely linked to allow Chelsea to be the backup console.
+Likewise, Chelsea an Deer Island are uniquely linked to allow Chelsea to be the backup console.
 A full replacement of the equipment is not planned until FY14, prior to which new technologies will be reviewed such as Voice over IP (telephone communications using the Internet), before the next 10-year architecture is established.
-Computer Center & The Chelsea facility hosts the Computer Center, Operations Control Center (OCC) and OCC Infrastructure the primary Emergency Operations Center.
-Specialty fire suppression systems, UPS (FY15-FY16) equipment, environmental control and alarming systems, console apparatus, etc. purchased in 2000/01 with the facility opening.
+Computer Center & OCC Infrastructure the primary Emergency Operations Center.
+Specialty fire suppression systems, UPS (FY15-FY16) equipment, environmental control and alarming systems, console apparatus, etc. was purchased in 2000/01 with the facility opening.
 All of this equipment has a useful life of approximately 15 years and will require replacement beginning in FY15.
+Laboratory Purchase either a Chromatography Data Management Server or a more global instrument Instrument Data data management system.
+This could include a server-based approach to managing Management instrument data and interfacing with LIMS.
+Regulation requires laboratory testing and data archiving.
+Corporate Server The Corporate Server Infrastructure and Replacement Program is one of the major Infrastructure & technology changes for the MIS Department along with PIMS and LIMS this year.
+Based Document on current Technology Standards, the average hardware system infrastructure have a Distribution useful life of 3-5 years.
+MIS is requesting \$500K for FY09 and \$500K for FY13 to prepare for upcoming technology changes in infrastructure and major applications server replacement in a 4-year cycle.

-Total Budget Payments thru FY06 Remaining Balance FY07 Projected FY08 FY04-08 FY09-13 Beyond FY13 \$29,976 \$18,961 \$11,015 \$1,182 \$2,464 \$4,628 \$4,520 \$2,850
+Total Budget Payments thru FY07 Remaining Balance FY08 Projected FY04-08 FY09 FY09-13 Beyond FY13 \$31,526 \$19,830 \$11,696 \$3,642 \$5,493 \$1,345 \$5,204 \$2,850

 Project Status as % is approximation based on project budget and expenditures.
-Phases V and Status 66.1% VI are in process.
-The TRAC IS system was awarded in FY07 Q1.
-The LIMS 11/06 replacement was awarded by FY07 Q4.
+Phases V and Status 63.5% VI are in process.
+The TRAC IS system and the LIMS replacement contracts were 11/07 awarded in FY07.

-Project Cost Scheduled Completion Date FY04-08 Spending FY07 FY08 Chge.
-FY07 FY08 Chge.
-FY07 FY08 Chge. \$25,126 \$29,976 \$4,850 Jun-09 Jun-16 84 mos. \$6,521 \$4,628 (\$1,893)
+Project Cost Scheduled Completion Date FY09-13 Spending FY08 PFY09 Chge.
+FY08 PFY09 Chge.
+FY08 PFY09 Chge. \$29,976 \$31,526 \$1,550 Jun-16 Jun-16 0 mos. \$4,519 \$5,204 \$685